 Well, yes, according to the Scroll Map, relative to the design of my website, they do.
 But you can see that activity significantly decreases as we move down the Scroll Map/page.
 This suggests that there is room for improvement.
 Maybe a button or arrow just under the large banner graphic that prompts visitors to scroll down.

 I also noticed that visitors were more likely to click on the “Services” menu, rather than scroll down (just a bit) to see shortcuts to the individual services on my Home Page.
 Glad I have more than one path to take them there.

 See Who Throws the Most “Confetti”

 Another variation of the Heat Map, Confetti, can display which referral sources generate the most clicks, and perhaps more importantly, what visitors from each referral source tend to click on most.
-In my case, aside from my own website, Google and direct visits (word-of-mouth) drive the most traffic, and the quality of these clicks seem to be better (i.e., they are interested in learning more about my services).
+In my case, Google and direct visits (word-of-mouth) drove the most traffic, and the quality of these clicks seem to be better (i.e., prospects seem better qualified and are interested in learning more about my services).